puli/composer-plugin/README.md

 }
 ```

+The left side of the array is a path or a glob that selects one or more
+resources.
+The right side contains one or more tag that should be added to the
+selected resources.

-The tagged resources can be retrieved with the `getByTag()` method of the
+The tagged resources can then be retrieved with the `getByTag()` method of the
 resource locator:

 ```php